 Key Components of Basic Home Wiring

 - The Service Head or the Weather Head is the entry point for utility company overhead wires running from the power pole to the house.
-The cap will be pointed downward to keep rain out and the wires will be looped so that water can drip away.
-The wires bring 240 volt power into your home.
+The cap will be pointed downward to keep the rain out and the wires will be looped so that water can drip away.
+The wires bring 240-volt power into your home.

-- Many homes contain low voltage wiring, such as the doorbell, telephone lines or the intercom system.
+- Many homes contain low voltage wirings, such as the doorbell, telephone lines, or the intercom system.
 These wires are much less dangerous for homeowners to work on themselves because they usually carry between 6 and 24 volts, much less than the 120 or 240 volts in other circuits.
 The wires are also very fine and can break or get damaged easily.

 If you have any questions about your basic home wiring or electrical appliances, the professional electricians at Frye Electric will be glad to help.
 Just give us a call and we will be glad to give you expert advice to help you understand the issue or problem you see.
 With over 40 years of service to this community, Frye Electric is a trusted business partner for both residential and commercial electrical needs.